Getting started

 ## Widget plugin

-Let's create a widget that uses HighCharts javascript library to plot time series data.
-It will look like:
+Let's create a widget that uses the Highcharts JavaScript library to plot time series data.
+It will look like this:

-Click the + icon to create a new plugin, set a name for it and a description, then hit the done button.
-After that your new plugin will be created:
+Click the + icon to create a new plugin, set a name and description, then click the done button.
+After that, your new plugin will be created:

 Click the newly created plugin's name.
-While in the *General information* tab, click on *Add Plugin Icon* to add the icon that will be displayed on the plugins drawer and then hit the *Save* button within the *Display information* section.
+In the *General information* tab, click *Add Plugin Icon* to upload the icon that will appear in the plugins drawer, then click *Save* in the *Display information* section.
 You can download the icon from [here](https://res.cloudinary.com/di2vaxvhl/image/upload/v1693863919/Plugin%20Assets/Widget%20plugin/highChartsLogo.png).

-Scroll down to the *Plugin description* section and there paste the following readme and hit the *save* button within that section.
+Scroll down to the *Plugin description* section, paste the following README, and click the *Save* button in that section.

 ```